Skip to main content

 session.Refresh() drops every live connection but keeps:

-• TLS session tickets (next handshake is 0-RTT)
+• TLS session tickets (the next handshake is 0-RTT)

 • Cookies